 Research Synopsis

-The goals of our bioorganic chemistry program are to design and synthesize small molecules and small molecule probes with desired biological activities and understand their structure activity relationships and target interactions.
+Our bioorganic chemistry program aims to design and synthesize small molecules and molecular probes with specific biological activities, focusing on understanding their structure-activity relationships and target interactions.

 New pyrrolidines designed to interact with a glycoside hydrolase-like enzyme.